hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 ### Running the agent without the Keycloak

 The PRISM Cloud Agent relies on a running Keycloak instance to provide essential authentication and authorization services.
-The Keycloak instance handles user authentication and issues access tokens to the agent for utilization in API calls.
+The Keycloak instance handles user authentication and issues access tokens to the Agent for utilization in API calls.

 To seamlessly run the Agent with a locally deployed Keycloak instance, follow the steps outlined below: